Papa II: Shut down

 Following D.K.
-Basu vs West Bengal in December 1996, in which judgment the Supreme Court of India laid out restrictions on detention without trial in an attempt to curb custodial violence, and the election of the left-leaning United Front government at the Centre, most interrogation centres, including Papa II, were shut down.
+Basu vs West Bengal in December 1996, the Supreme Court of India, in its judgment, laid out restrictions on detention without trial in an attempt to curb custodial violence, and the election of the left-leaning United Front government at the Centre, most interrogation centres, including Papa II, were shut down.

 Since then it has been used as a residence by senior state politicians, including the state finance minister.
 Currently it is the official residence of Mehbooba Mufti, who leads the People's Democratic Party, though her occupation of it is contested by those who would prefer it to be a memorial to the ones who disappeared.